Sinéad Cusack: Personal life

 Cusack married British actor Jeremy Irons in 1978, and they have two sons, Samuel James and Maximilian Paul.

 Before marrying Irons, Cusack gave birth to a son in 1967 and placed the boy for adoption.
 In 2007, a journalist for the Irish Sunday Independent, Daniel McConnell, revealed that Cusack was the mother of left-wing general election candidate and now member of Dáil Éireann Richard Boyd Barrett.
 The two have since been reunited.
 Cusack campaigned for Boyd Barrett when he stood unsuccessfully in Ireland's 2007 general election as the People Before Profit Alliance's candidate for Dún Laoghaire constituency.
 She also joined him in the count centre as he awaited the outcome of the 2011 general election, at which he was elected to Dáil Éireann.
 In May 2013, Boyd Barrett revealed that theatre director Vincent Dowling was his biological father.

 Cusack had a short relationship with the footballer George Best in 1971.
-While married to Irons, she had a long relationship with playwright Sir Tom Stoppard but made it clear that she wanted to remain married to her husband.
+While married to Irons, she had a long relationship with playwright Tom Stoppard but made it clear that she wanted to remain married to her husband.
 After her reunion with Boyd Barrett, she also wanted to spend time with him in Dublin rather than with Stoppard in France, where they shared a house.

 Cusack is a patron of the Burma Campaign UK, the London-based group campaigning for human rights and democracy in Burma.

 In 1998, Cusack was named, along with her husband, in a list of the biggest private financial donors to the British Labour Party.
 In August 2010, Cusack signed the "Irish artists' pledge to boycott Israel" initiated by the Ireland Palestine Solidarity Campaign.